textileio/storage-js/README.md

 **Your bridge to the Filecoin storage ecosystem.**

-Textile's `storage-js` project provides zero-config Typescript/Javascript SDKs that make it easy to store data on the Filecoin network from any Blockchain-based dApp. `storage-js` should feel comfortable to developers already familiar with [NEAR](https://near.org/) and [Ethers](https://docs.ethers.io/) Javascript libraries.
+Textile's `@textile/storage` project provides zero-config Typescript/Javascript SDKs that make it easy to store data on the Filecoin network from any Blockchain-based dApp. `@textile/storage` should feel comfortable to developers already familiar with [NEAR](https://near.org/) and [Ethers](https://docs.ethers.io/) Javascript libraries.
 The chain-specific SDKs provide small but powerful API surfaces that integrates nicely with existing NEAR/ETH/Polygon development best practices.
 Simply import the library, deposit some funds, and you are ready to start submitting data to be stored on the Filecoin network.
+Interested in supporting additional chains and ecosystems?
+Create an Issue and let us know!

 # Install